Rafting a Wild and Scenic River — How it Saves a Piece of Nature

 Eight rivers in Southern California were still without management plans 8 years after their designations in 2009.
 The Center for Biological Diversity, a charitable organization, filed a lawsuit against the Bureau of Land Management and Forest Service in 2018 for neglecting to produce management plans 3 years after the deadline.
 They successfully settled with the agencies who are now required to produce management plans by 2024.

 Organizations and local communities are often the primary instigators for designating rivers under the WRSA, just like they had to be 50 years ago.
-It’s a laborious practice for those who truly understand the exigency of natural places.
-It requires time and tenacity to prove our devotion to Mother Nature.
-It’s a constant commitment of exercising democratic discourse and the subjection of continuously incentivized agencies.
+It’s a laborious practice for those who truly understand the exigency of natural places, and a constant commitment of exercising democratic discourse —and the subjection of continuously incentivized agencies.

 River fanatics Frank Buono and Herm Hoops requested the WSRA designation for the very historical, deeply geologic, and dumbfoundingly scenic Green River in 1972.
 But the Feds didn’t hand over the 128 miles the well-educated twosome proposed.